aturling/intermine-template/README.md

 # intermine-template
-Collection of custom sources, postprocesses, webapp, and config files for our mines.
+Collection of custom sources, webapp, and config files for our mines.